 As an online student, knowing how to manage your time effectively is important.
 One benefit of online learning is that you have the flexibility to schedule your coursework around your daily responsibilities.
 With that in mind, it’s important to remember that most online courses require at least 10 hours a week on coursework.

 Keeping your course materials, and any supplemental material provided, organized in a consistent workplace is key to online learning.
 Use folders or online filing methods (such as Evernote or OneNote) to keep you organized and on track.

 Emailing your instructor with any questions or concerns is always a good idea.
 Some instructors have discussion boards open for students to get in touch with them.
 If need be, calling a professor at their office is a choice as well.
 Instructors will have their office numbers and office times listed in their syllabi.

 A lot of independent learning is required in online courses.
 A student needs to be responsible, disciplined, and self-motivated if to succeed in online learning.
 Students are required to find time to read course texts, submit assignments and exams, view any videos or lectures, and maintain constant communication within the course-setting.

 To learn online, computer literacy is crucial.
 Your computer will be your classroom; therefore you will need to be able to navigate the WVU e-campus main page and Blackboard.
 Some coursework may require you to search the internet, library databases, send emails, or view videos and lectures as well.
 Most instructors will have assignments due that require the knowledge of programs like Word, PowerPoint, Google Docs, and PDFs.

-NOTE: This new feature is optional, and instructors do not have to enable this option unless they want too.
+NOTE: This feature is optional, and instructors do not have to enable this option unless they want to.